Haolab-BIG/APAcatcher/README.md

 …
 ```

-First, annotate each depth file with gene%%transcript_number and strand information (based on `RefSeq_UTR_final.bed`):
+First, annotate each depth file with gene%%transcript_number and strand information (based on RefSeq_UTR_final.bed, please see the detailed information from the README.md in the “demo” file):

 ```bash
 python add_geneinfo.py \